bitstadium/HockeyApp-for-Mac/README.md

 * openNoPage - do nothing after upload was successful
 * openDownloadPage - open the download page after upload was successful
 * openVersionPage - open the version page after upload was successful

+Please note that the command line options are passed to the app only at the first start.
+If the HockeyMac is already running, it will not consider any new arguments.

 Example: